boisgera/artdoc/artdoc/README.md

   - TODO: slide mode

   - TODO: "active(s) sections" & what can be done with them.
+    For example, in toc mode, highlight / position the current section or subsection at the top.

   - need to deal with two image size policy: either "fit width", or use the same scale than for the LaTeX document (ex: when TeX fonts are embedded).